• Skip to primary navigation

 I’m finally sharing my ultimate cake.
 If I had to eat one thing for the rest of my life it would probably be this.
 This cake means so much to me because it was the first cake I had ever baked and it has been with me from the very beginning of my baking career.

-Growing up strawberry cream cakes from Asian bakeries were my favourite thing ever.
-Not even kidding I have had a strawberries and cream cake every single birthday of my life, and I will probably continue that tradition until I die.
-That’s why it was the one cake that I wanted to perfect.
-I have baked at least 1000 sponges in my life, tested every sponge recipe on the face of earth and tweaked recipes again and again.
-BUT it all came to an end when I managed to create and recreate again and again the perfect sponge.
-This sponge is soft and delicate, flavoursome, as well as having enough structural integrity as a base for decoration.
+I have baked at least 1000 sponges in my life, tested every sponge recipe on the face of the earth, and tweaked recipes again and again.
+But it all came to an end when I managed to create and recreate again and again the perfect sponge. ]

-What is it?
+What is a Strawberry Shortcake?

-This is a classic and you will find them everywhere in Japan, or any Asian bakery.
+This is a classic and you will find them everywhere in Japan, or in any Asian bakery.
 And once you taste it you will know why!

 How can I make my cake soft and fluffy?

-The secret to making the sponge light and fluffy is in the folding of the meringue.
-This sponge doesn't have any leavening agents, which means it relies on whipped eggs for rise.
-If you are too rough when folding the meringue into the batter the air whipped into the egg whites will be lost.
+If you are too rough when folding the meringue into the batter the air bubbles whipped into the egg whites will be lost.
 The result will be a dense sponge cake with no rise.

-The most common reason why a sponge cake collapses is the bake time.
 Sponge cakes need to be baked long enough that the moisture has been baked out.
-This way when the cake is taken out from the oven it won't sink.
+This way when the cake is taken out of the oven it won't sink.

-The level of moisture in your oven is also a factor, and that can change if you have too much water in the bain-marie.
+The level of moisture in your oven is also a factor, and that can change if you have too much hot water in the bain-marie.

-The best way to gage when the cake is ready is when the cake begins to pull away.
+The best way to gauge when the cake is ready is when the cake begins to pull away from the cake pan.
 If you notice the sides of the cake pull away from the tin the sponge is done and safe to take out of the oven!
-To be even safer I would leave it in the oven for another 15 minutes with the heat turned off.

 Why is the bottom of my sponge cake is dense and raw?